robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - protocols describe an interface without tying it to an implementation

 ^ We also want to be able to handle similar objects with the same code.
-A method taking a string doesn’t need to know if it’s mutable or not to ask it for its length; instead, `NSString`, `NSMutableString`, and any subclasses thereof all share an interface.
+A method taking a string doesn’t need to know if it’s mutable or not to ask it for its length; instead, `NSString`, `NSMutableString`, and any subclasses thereof all share an interface, and we simply call `length`.

-^ A class declares the interface through which we can manipulate its instances.
+^ In the same way, all classes declare the interface through which we can manipulate their instances and those of their subclasses.

 ^ We can also describe interfaces in the abstract, without anchoring them to a specific implementation using protocols.
 Protocols provide an interface, and a concrete implementation is provided by a class.